-There are no expected costs to a small business that will cause economic harm to a small business or the marketplace because of the proposed rule changes.
+There are no expected costs to a small business that will cause economic harm to a small business or the marketplace as a result of the proposed rules.

 25. Estimate the cost, if any, to the agency of administering or enforcing a rule that exempts or sets lesser standards for compliance by small businesses.